Jalomo1197/Design-Pattern-Code-Generator/README.md

 This program essentially generates the skeleton code for the supported software designs.
 For non-trivial designs the user is allow to enhance the design by adding what they believe will be necessary for their use of the design.
 The user is prompt for modifications if any.
+All the code will be imported into a name specified package the src/main content folder (containing the code to be compiled for the project).

 ## Prerequisites: